-6.12 Study Load
+6.13 Study Load

 A student's "study load" is the number of credit hours for which he or she is registered during the semester.
-For the fall and spring semesters, the study load varies from 9 to 18 credit hours, where one credit hour refers to one lecture hour or two hours of practical study per week, lasting for fifteen weeks.
+For the fall and spring semesters, the full-time undergraduate student credit load is between 12 and 18 or 20 credits per regular semester (according to the study plan), the part-time undergraduate student credit load if less than 12 credits per regular semester, where one credit hour refers to one lecture hour or two hours of practical study per week, lasting for fifteen weeks.
 For summer semesters, the study load varies from three to six credit hours.
+(Exceptions to these limits can only be made for a maximum of an additional 3 credits for students in their final graduation semester).